What is a pulse room and why is it such a central part of Parmatur Pulse?

 Pulse in a company with one R&D location will have one pulse room.
 But what to do when there are many locations around the world where development is done?
-Unlike a hierarchical line organization, Pulse is an organizational model that can easily handle “multi-site” situations.
+Unlike a hierarchical line organization, Parmatur Pulse is an organizational model that can easily handle distributed development and “multi-site” situations.

 For a business to be agile, it isn’t enough to have agile projects.
 You also need agile governance that can speed up decision making, deal with overload, queues and deviations, and enable you to work continuously on your strategies.

-Product development as an adaptive walk is a new way to manage uncertainty.
+Product development as an adaptive walk is a new way to organizational adaptability.
 Predictions far into the future are highly uncertain.
 Parmatur Pulse supports short lead times and thereby establishes an agile business model.

 The best way to create cross-functional work is with the help of a fractal, scale-free network.
-This kind of an organization is fast and agile.
+This kind of an organization is fast and agile, an agile network organization.

 What is an agile organisation?
 In Parmatur Pulse, an agile organisation is based on daily stand-up meetings, visual management and planned demonstrations that give feedback.
 Pulse encompasses the whole organization.

 The visual decision making structure is the foundation of an agile network organization.
 The organization is visualized through the network of Pulse meetings in the Pulse room.

 Pulse meetings are short, daily standing meetings where a team plans their work with the help of a Pulse board.
 Pulse meetings are more interesting and more effective than standard meetings.

 Agile product development is the ability to impact the market, utilize this impact and to have the ability to make use of new opportunities appearing in the marketplace.